Best Medicare Advantage Plans in Michigan (2026)

 Eight providers offer a total of 22 HMO-POS Medicare Advantage plans in Michigan, eight of which have no monthly premiums.
 Out-of-pocket maximums average $5,144 and range from $2,900 to $9,250, giving you a range of cost exposure options to choose from.

-• Priority Health Medicare is the best HMO-POS provider in Michigan with five plans featuring a 4.5-star CMS rating, $9 average monthly premium, and a $5,600 out-of-pocket maximum.
+• Priority Health Medicare is the best HMO-POS provider in Michigan, with five plans earning a 4.5-star CMS rating, a $9 average monthly premium and a $5,600 out-of-pocket maximum.

-• Wellcare has three HMO-POS plans at $9 per month with a $5,000 MOOP limit and a lower 3-star CMS rating.
+• WellCare has three HMO-POS plans at $9 per month with a $5,000 MOOP limit and a 3-star CMS rating.

-• Blue Cross Blue Shield is a strong alternative with three zero-premium plans averaging $4,200 in out-of-pocket costs and a strong 4.5-star rating.
+• Blue Cross Blue Shield is a solid alternative with three zero-premium plans averaging $4,200 in out-of-pocket costs and a 4.5-star CMS rating.

 Priority Health Medicare4.50$9$5,60055.00